G Lydian Scale

 Related Scales and Modes

-If you enjoy the sound of G Lydian, you may also like:
+If you enjoy playing in G Lydian, you may also like:

 - G Lydian Dominant (Lydian with a minor 7th)